ophelialabs/documenter.jl/README.md

 git push -u origin main
 ```

-3. In GitHub repository settings, enable GitHub Pages and set the source branch to 'gh-pages'
+3. In GitHub repository settings, enable GitHub Pages and set the source branch to `gh-pages`

 Your documentation will then be automatically deployed to https://YOUR_USERNAME.github.io/YOUR_REPO/